gvwilson/sensibleadventures/nardica/nardica.md

 sat somewhat stiffly behind his desk, and steepled his fingers.
 "Thank you for coming.
-I trust the rest of your trip was less eventful than your encounter with our Brazilian neighbors?"
+I trust your trip here from the docks was less eventful than your encounter with our Brazilian neighbors?"

 The room was silent as everyone waited for Wales to reply.
 When it became clear he wasn't going to,